antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 This script is one of the oldest request that I had in my queue/backlog since I started to maintain these scripts, and basically merges "Band Info" and "Search by Band + Album" scripts.

-In the past this wasn't possible due to how MP3Tag works (bsically one explicit request at a time), but as now the Proxy handles those requests, that limitation is no more.
+In the past this wasn't possible due to how MP3Tag works (basically one explicit request at a time), but as now the Proxy handles those requests, that limitation is no more.

 The only downside is that getting the data takes a little bit more than usual due to the multiple requests to Metal Archives.